 A big part of organising events is looking for a good venue that is accessible to anyone who might want to come.
 There are many ways a venue can impact on how easily different people can get involved in your event – from being able to move freely around the building, baby changing areas accessible to all carers of young children, adjustable lighting, gender neutral toilets and catering for particular diets, to name but a few.

 This guide covers many access issues but it isn’t comprehensive.
 Make sure to communicate with attendees about their requirements and take on board their ideas.
+We've also included a list of resources at the end which give more detail than this guide.

 Finding accessible venues often isn’t straightforward.
 Our society is organised in a way that makes things easy for some people, and puts barriers in the way of others and this is often reflected in the availability of venues for hire.
 The fact that most buildings have steps, not ramps or lifts, is just one example.